MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Remove-ClusterGroupFromAffinityRule.md

 ## DESCRIPTION

 Removes a cluster group from an affinity rule.
-This doesn't remove the rule itself
+This doesn't remove the rule itself.

 ## EXAMPLES